Fussball Training ohne Torwart Symbolbild

 2. Rondo: A group of players tries to keep the ball within a circle, while a smaller group tries to capture the ball.
 This trains ball control and teamwork.

-1. Small goal shooting: Players aim at small, movable goals.
+1. Small goal shooting: Players aim at small, moving goals.
 This exercise helps improve shooting technique and accuracy.

 2. Shooting at markers: Players try to hit predetermined markers in the goal to increase their accuracy.